 Answering the questions

 Speak clearly and with confidence when interviewing.
 Play up your strengths and translatable skills to show how you could be a potential asset to the target company.
 Keep your answers short, simple and honest.
-Don’t try to be over smart— instead present yourself as a confident and sensible professional.
-Never use slang words, clichés (ig.
-“I’m a people person”) or criticize a former employer when interviewing.
+Don’t try to be over smart— instead, present yourself as a confident and sensible professional.
+Never use slang words, clichés (eg. “I’m a people person”) or criticize a former employer when interviewing.

 Step 3: After the interview

-You were well-prepared and your answers to the recruiter’s inquires provoked their interest.
+You were well-prepared and your answers to the recruiter’s inquiries provoked their interest.
 It’s time to solidify the deal.

 Leaving the Interview